Costinteo/DeliverySystem-PAO/README.md

 I hope reading from csv files and writing to a log is enough for this stage.
 I also could _write_ classes to csv files, but I don't see the need to in my project.
 There could be a use for adding new products I guess, but would be weird to add products in the menu as a _user_.
 The menu is for the _user_.

 Ah and I've created a class called Pair because the version of Java I used to run it doesn't have Pair.
 It's in the `utility` package.

+## Stage 3
+I have finally made the sign in / register function to do something, taking userdata from a hosted database, to which I make a connection.
+Added SQLdb singleton java class, where database is accessed and modified.
+Database updates whenever a new user registers.